sage-code/maj/render.md

 ## Variables

-You can create a variable or a constant anywhere in the Maj text
+You can create a variable or a constant anywhere in the Maj text;

 constant: @PI   = 3.14